blurstudio/hab/README.md

 * `prereleases`: If pre-release distros should be allowed.
 Works the same as `pip install --pre ...`.

-`config_paths` and `distro_paths` take one or more glob paths separated by `os.pathsep`.
+`config_paths` and `distro_paths` take a list of glob paths.
-The paths are processed left to right.
 For a given glob string in these variables you can not have duplicate values.
 For configs a duplicate is two configs with the same URI.
 A duplicate distro is two distros with the same name and version.
 If this happens a `DuplicateJsonError` is raised.
 This prevents developers from copying a config and forgetting to update its context.

 You can however have duplicates across individual glob paths.
 The glob paths are processed left to right and the first config/distro is used, any subsequent duplicates are ignored